-The Florida Gators football program, representing the University of Florida, competes in the NCAA's Football Bowl Subdivision (FBS) and the Southeastern Conference (SEC).
-Their home games are played at Steve Spurrier-Florida Field at Ben Hill Griffin Stadium on the UF campus in Gainesville.
-The Gators have a rich history marked by national championships and SEC titles, establishing them as a prominent force in college football.
+The Florida Gators football program represents the University of Florida, competing in the NCAA's Football Bowl Subdivision (FBS) and the Southeastern Conference (SEC).
+Their home games are played at Steve Spurrier-Florida Field at Ben Hill Griffin Stadium in Gainesville, Florida.
+The Gators have a rich history including multiple national championships and Heisman Trophy winners.

-In 1906, Florida's football program was established along with the university.
+In 1906, the Florida football program was established along with the University of Florida.

-In 1906, the University of Florida fielded its first official varsity football team that fall.
+In 1906, the University of Florida was established in Gainesville and fielded its first official varsity football team in the fall.

 In 1911, the school purchased the bleachers from the city and moved them to University Athletic Field.

-In 1912, Florida joined the Southern Intercollegiate Athletic Association.
+In 1912, Florida competed as an independent before joining the Southern Intercollegiate Athletic Association.

-In 1928, the Florida Gators football squad achieved an 8-1 record and led the nation in scoring.
+In 1928, the Florida Gators had an outstanding season, going 8-1 and leading the nation in scoring.

 In 1932, Florida joined with other schools to establish the Southeastern Conference (SEC).

-In 1932, after its founding, the SEC allowed considerable leeway with conference schedules.
+In 1932, after the SEC was founded, the conference allowed considerable leeway with regard to conference schedules for several decades.

 In 1932, the Southeastern Conference was founded by thirteen member institutions.

-In 1933, Florida's football program became a charter member of the Southeastern Conference, which began play.
+In 1933, Florida's football program became a charter member of the Southeastern Conference (SEC), which began play that year.

-Since 1945, the Florida Gators have not faced off against a non-collegiate opponent.
+Since 1945, the Gators have not faced off against a non-collegiate opponent.

 In 1947, Florida State (FSU) established a football program.